happysyp/Investment_and_Trading_Capstone_Project/README.md

 # Things learned by completing this project:

-How to research and investigate a real-world problem of interest.
+-How to research and investigate a real-world problem of interest.
-How to accurately apply specific machine learning algorithms and techniques.
+-How to accurately apply specific machine learning algorithms and techniques.
-How to properly analyze and visualize your data and results for validity.
+-How to properly analyze and visualize your data and results for validity.
-How to document and write a report of your work.
+-How to document and write a report of work.

 # Project description